nfeichtel/instacart_project/README.md

 ## Recommendations

 - Work with marketing on seasonal promotions (end of quarter cleaning.
 Start the new quarter off on a clean note)
+- add financial data
+- increase promotional offerings for organic products
+- Dinner and lunch creation ideas. increase product orderings with a "make this meal" option. could recommend drinks and sides to go with it.
+- Look into expanding beyond grocery store delivery (similar to gopuff, "instacart market", ) allowing us to deliver products at lower prices
+- bundle: movie night bundle, party bundle, dinner bundle

 ## Assumptions and Caveats

 - missing data
 - data augmented